The Revelation of Jesus Christ

 Now, brothers, concerning the coming of our Lord Jesus Christ, and concerning our gathering together unto Him.—2 Thessalonians 2:1 MEV

 The Apostle John has a vision of this ”gathering together unto Him.”
-After receiving instructions for the seven churches, John then has an experience of being caught up to heaven and brought before the throne of God.
-The Apostle John witnesses the Church worshipping before the throne of God in Revelation 4 and 5.
+After receiving instructions for the seven churches, the Apostle John has an experience of being caught up to heaven and brought before the throne of God.
+There he witnesses the Church worshipping before the throne of God in Revelation 4 and 5.
 The vision is filled symbols that requires interpretations.
 The key to their interpretation is allowing scripture to interpret scripture.
 The context also provides explanation.

-- The rainbow about the throne of God represents grace, (remember God’s promise to Noah in the form of a rainbow signifying grace).—4:3
+- The rainbow above the throne of God represents grace, remember God’s promise to Noah in the form of a rainbow signifying grace.—4:3

-- The seven lamps represent the Holy Spirit, the number seven in scripture always speaks of fullness and completion.—4:5
+- The seven lamps represent the Holy Spirit who always brings illumination, the number seven in scripture always speaks of fullness and completion.—4:5

-- The 4 living creatures represents a special class of angels that are directing worship.—4:6,7
+- The 4 living creatures represents a special class of angels who are directing worship.—4:6,7

 - The Lamb represents the Lord Jesus Christ, the central focus of the chapter.—5:1-7

-- The 24 elders again are clearly identified as believers because only believers can sing the song of the redeemed.
-(Notice the number 24 in how King David set up the service of the temple, where there would be continual praise and worship.)—5:8-14
+- The 24 elders again are clearly identified as believers because only believers can sing the song of the redeemed.—5:8-14